Olivier Deman

-Olivier Deman (born 6 April 2000) is a Belgian professional footballer who plays as a left midfielder or winger for German club Werder Bremen and the Belgium national team.
+Olivier Deman (born 6 April 2000) is a Belgian professional footballer who plays as a left-back or left midfielder for club Werder Bremen and the Belgium national team.

 Club career

 On 31 August 2023, Deman left Cercle Brugge to join Bundesliga club Werder Bremen.

-On 6 January 2025, Deman moved on loan to Antwerp until the end of the 2024–25 season.
+On 6 January 2025, he moved on loan to Antwerp until the end of the 2024–25 season.

 International career

 In June 2023, Deman was called up to the senior Belgium squad for the UEFA Euro 2024 qualifying matches against Austria and Estonia on 17 and 20 June 2023 respectively.